 I think my favorite part about this recipe is the super crisp coating that the chicken has.
 It’s amazing.
 Normally I find that the crispy coating on chicken will fall apart or falls right off the chicken after frying.
 Not this one.

 Thanks to the triple dip the chicken takes in the seasoned flour, then into some buttermilk, and then back into the flour, this chicken turns out with a perfectly crunchy and crispy coating that actually stays on.

 Be prepared to get messy with this one.
 There are no tips to makes this less messy.
 Just dip in flour, then in buttermilk, then back in the flour.
 You’ll end up with a nice coating of buttermilk/flour on your fingers but just wash it off after each batch.

 The sweet honey soy sauce gets simmered on the stove and then once the chicken is done you pour the sauce over it and then stir (super gently) to coat everything.
-I let the sauce simmer on low while the chicken was frying.
-That way the sauce would be hot when I poured it over the fried chicken, which is what you want to make it easier to coat all the chicken in the sauce.
+I let the sauce simmer on low while the chicken is frying.
+That way the sauce will be hot when it’s poured over the fried chicken, which is what you want to make it easier to coat all the chicken in the sauce.

 - 1/2 cup Honey

 - 1/4 teaspoon sesame oil